 This bias may seem surprising, but it has a simple explanation.
-Measurement error in regressors typically biases their coefficient estimates toward zero, so measurement error in a firm's own market shares alone should shrink that regressor's coefficient and push the estimate of κ toward one.
+Measurement error in regressors typically biases their coefficient estimates toward zero, so measurement error in a firm's own market shares alone should shrink that regressor's coefficient and push the estimate of $\kappa$ toward one.
 However, this intuition relies on market share measurement error being independent of markups, but measurement error in revenue affects both measured market shares and measured markups.
 If the measured value of revenue is higher than its true value, both measured markups and measured market shares are by construction higher than their true values, and therefore idiosyncratic measurement error causes them to positively comove.
-We therefore overestimate the strength of the relationship between the two, increasing our estimate of $\hat{\beta}1$ and causing a downward bias in $\hat{\kappa}$.
+We therefore overestimate the strength of the relationship between the two, increasing our estimate of $\hat{\beta}1$ and causing a downward bias in $\hat{\kappa}$ .
+Hence, if measurement error is idiosyncratic, we would tend to underestimate the extent of collusion.

-18Measurement error is distinguished from the case of model misspecification described above in that unanticipated shocks are taken into account when firms make choices, while measurement error has no effect on firm choices.
+&lt;sup>18Measurement error is distinguished from the case of model misspecification described above in that unanticipated shocks are taken into account when firms make choices, while measurement error has no effect on firm choices.

-$^{^{19}\}mathrm{See},$ for example, Ravallion and Chaudhuri (1997)'s critique of Townsend (1994).
+$^{19}\mathrm{See},$ for example, Ravallion and Chaudhuri (1997)'s critique of Townsend (1994).